 In traditional Japanese meals, the miso soup comes toward the end of the meal.

 And to conclude the evening, a serving of brown sugar ice cream, with a single lit candle on top.

-Before leaving, Onodera presented me with a birthday gift.
+Before leaving, Onodera presented me with a gift.
 I can always use a spare pair of hashi.
-Thank you Chef Tomoharu-san for the amazing experience and thank you Michelle, for the wonderful birthday dinner!
+Thank you Chef Tomoharu-san for the amazing experience!

 Sushi Ginza Onodera